Sixties City

 Soho history, Sixties clubs and coffee bars Carnaby Street history, boutiques and Sixties Occupants Videos and external page links Chelsea and Kings Road history Kings Road Boutique Map and Sixties Occupants

 Click on the highlighted links for available images.
-Updated February 2024
+Updated 3rd October 2024

 The street takes its name from Karnaby House, a large building on the east side of the street, erected in 1683 by Richard Tyler.
 It is not known why the house was so named.
 The street was probably laid out in 1685 or 1686 and first appears in the ratebooks in 1687. recorded as the site of a series of 'pest' (plague) houses.
 It was almost completely built up by 1690 with small houses, though there were also a number of stable buildings and a riding-house built on the site of the present Pugh's Place.
 Early inhabitants included the Huguenots and more than one house in the street was noted in the ratebooks as being 'filled with French Protestants', who appear to have lived there rate-free.

-Later, from 1700 to about 1721, one of the houses in the street was occupied by a girls' charity school which later moved to Boyle Street and is now the Burlington School, Shepherd's Bush.
+later, from 1700 to about 1721, one of the houses in the street was occupied by a girls' charity school which later moved to Boyle Street and is now the Burlington School, Shepherd's Bush.
 All these first houses in Carnaby Street (described by Strype in 1720 as 'ordinary') were rebuilt in the 1720's as part of the redevelopment of the Lowndes property which followed the termination of the original building lease to Tyler and the grant of the freehold reversion of all the eastern moiety of Six Acre Close to William Lowndes in March 1722/3.
 It was at this time that Karnaby House was demolished.
 By the nineteenth century the houses were nearly all in commercial occupation.
 A considerable amount of rebuilding took place in 1820–25, after the closure of Carnaby Market, when most of the property which Lord Craven had bought on the east side of the street between Ganton Street and Foubert's Place, was rebuilt by or under the supervision of Thomas Finden.

 The south end of the street has now been rebuilt with offices and warehouses in nondescript styles, and the first building of character is on the east side, in the station of the former St. James and Pall Mall Electric Light Company.
 The southernmost part of this building is the earliest, a structure of yellow brick with red dressings, designed in a strange mixture of Victorian Gothic with Baroque styles.
 To the north of Ganton Street on the east side are two much altered houses, 22 and 23, of early to mid eighteenth-century date, which were evidently not rebuilt after the closure of Carnaby Market; they are both four storeys high and two and three windows wide respectively.